McLean Hospital 115 Mill Street Belmont, MA 02478

 Dr. Bodkin’s group focuses on improving the treatment of depressive illness and generalized anxiety disorder, with studies of partially treated depression with residual symptoms, treatment resistant depression, and new medications for major depression and generalized anxiety disorder.
 They conduct trials of potential new antidepressants and anxiolytics as well as promising adjunctive agents.

-In studies of new medicines for treatment-resistant depression and adjunctive medicines for residual symptoms such as apathy or impaired concentration, Dr. Bodkin and his team were among the first to publish evidence of the effectiveness of opioids on treatment-resistant depression.
+In studies of new medicines for treatment-resistant depression and adjunctive medicines for residual symptoms, Dr. Bodkin and his team were among the first to publish evidence of the effectiveness of buprenorphine, an opioid, on treatment-resistant depression.
 Opiates were the first antidepressants prescribed by physicians but were abandoned in the mid-twentieth century for safety reasons.
 The lab examined buprenorphine as a safer opioid with reduced potential for abuse.
+Over 20 years later it is under consideration by FDA as an antidepressant adjunct.

 In addition, Dr. Bodkin’s group evaluates new medications for treating chronic anxiety and sleep difficulties.